 If you want to replace missing teeth, but don’t want dentures or a bridge, a dental implant is an option that functions like your natural teeth.

 When you call Designer Smiles, in Cremorne on Sydney’s lower North Shore, we immediately begin to assess your concerns.
 You will find there are many options available to suit your dental needs, as well as your budget and schedule.
-Dental implants and many other procedures are performed on site by Dr Sarkis Nalbandian, an aesthetic reconstructive dentist.
+Dental implants surgery and many other procedures are performed on site by Dr Sarkis Nalbandian, an aesthetic reconstructive dentist.
 Here are some of our most common questions.